 Focus on prospective clients

 If you’re in the business of sales, you certainly know the feeling.
 You carefully curate a list of prospective leads.
-You build a great email, insert just enough personalization, and pick the right time to send.
+You build a great email, insert just enough personalization, and pick the right time to send using various email or lead generation tools.
 Yet, the results are disappointing at best.